luispedro/mahotas/docs/source/classification.rst

     Before version 0.8, texture was under mahotas, not under mahotas.features

-Here is an example of using mahotas and `milk <http://luispedro.org/software/milk>`_ for image classification.
-I assume that there are three important directories:
+Here is an example of using mahotas and `milk <http://luispedro.org/software/milk>`_ for image classification (but most of the code can easily be adapted to use another machine learning package).
+I assume that there are three important
-``positives/`` and ``negatives/`` contain the manually labeled examples, and the rest of the data is in an ``unlabeled/`` directory.
+directories: ``positives/`` and ``negatives/`` contain the manually labeled examples, and the rest of the data is in an ``unlabeled/`` directory.

 Here is the simple algorithm: